somayarayan/udacity-fsdn-capstone-somaya/README.md

 }
 ```
 #### Errors
-If you try to update an actor with an invalid id it will throw an `404`error:
+If you try to update an actor with an invalid id it will throw a `404`error:

 ```bash
 $ curl -X PATCH https://udacity-fsdn-capstone-somaya.herokuapp.com/actors/125